 Another achievement was our successful implementation of ICD-10 (International Classification of Diseases).
 That project took more than 6 years from kick-off to go-live and impacted the entire organization.
 Things went so smoothly on our conversion date that we closed our war room – originally set to run 24/7 for two weeks – after only a day and a half.

-Those are impressive accomplishments, and go well beyond the traditional HIM / RIM roles to directly impact your patients and your business in highly meaningful ways.
+Those are impressive accomplishments and go well beyond the traditional Health Information Management Systems / Records Information Management roles to directly impact your patients and your business in highly meaningful ways.
 That’s really cool.

 Are there other examples that made a big difference for your patients?